WeiXinFam/CreativeCoding/p5-learnings/README.md

   - To play a video, you can use the .play() method
   - To display the video directly within the p5 sketch, we can reuse the image() function
   - To hide the original HTML video element, we can use the .hide() method
+  - Whereas the .play() method only plays a video once, the .loop() method will play a video and loop it infinitely.
+    - One of them is that calling .play() or .loop() way too many times, such as in every iteration of the draw() loop, can cause errors.
+In general, it’s best to call them in setup(), or call them in response to user input, like mouse clicks.
+  - To stop a playing or looping video, use the .stop() method.
+  - To pause the video at the current frame—so that you can later resume it where you left off—use the .pause() method
+  - To change the volume of the video’s sound, use the .volume() method.
+It takes in a decimal number ranging from 0 to 1, with 0 being no volume and 1 being maximum volume.
+- Filters in p5.js work in two ways: across the entire canvas and applied to individual images.To apply a filter across the canvas, use the filter() function.
+It requires the type of filter, which can be one of eight different types as defined by p5.js.
+We can’t, however, apply filters to individual video elements (though you could instead draw a video to the canvas, then add a filter to the entire canvas).
+  - GRAY
+  - POSTERIZE (2,255)
+  - INVERT
+  - A weakness of the filter() function is its slow performance—especially when called frequently.

+Pixel Manipulation

+- get() : The get() function accesses the color of a specific pixel on the canvas.
+When given a pixel location, it returns the color of that pixel as an array of four numbers, representing the red, green, blue, and alpha (RGBA) values.
+  - Alternatively, the get() function also can retrieve regions of the canvas, returning them as a p5.js image element.
+  - When provided no arguments, it retrieves the entire canvas as a p5.js image element.
+- set(): The set() function sets a pixel at a given location on the canvas to a new color.
+  - Just calling the set() function doesn’t change what you see—to reflect changes onto the canvas, you need to use the updatePixels() function after the set() call.

 Learnings: codeacademy